 We believe the way we live, build, commute and consume has a significant impact on the environment, economy and society at individual and global scales, and our future depends to a large degree on sustainable architecture.
 Through an integrated approach to design, engineering, and construction, we actively seek design solutions that optimize value relative to initial investment and long term environmental, economic, and social cost over the lifetime of a building.
 More than half of our staff is LEED Accredited and the ‘Ziger/Snead Green Team’ is charged with establishing, promoting, educating and shepherding the sustainability effort within the office, with our clients and design teams, and to the broader community.

 We often use the USGBC LEED Rating System to help us gauge our efforts, educate clients and builders, and achieve the highest feasible level of sustainable design.
-Our portfolio includes several notable LEED Certified projects including: the Herring Run Watershed Association Headquarters, recognized as the first LEED Gold project in Baltimore City; John Hopkins University’s first LEED Gold project, The Bloomberg School of Public Health’s Center for a Livable Future; and the proposed LEED Platinum Center for Parks & People at Auchentoroly Terrace.
+Our portfolio includes several notable LEED Certified projects including: the Herring Run Watershed Association Headquarters, recognized as the first LEED Gold project in Baltimore City; John Hopkins University’s first LEED Gold project, The Bloomberg School of Public Health’s Center for a Livable Future; and the recently certified LEED Platinum Center for Parks & People at Auchentoroly Terrace.
 Ziger/Snead also provided architectural design services for Sandtown Habitat for Humanity’s first LEED Platinum Row House.